thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ## Configuring state for Energy Meter

-Let&#39;s move on to configuring the state for the "Energy Meter" device.
-We will add two widgets: one to display the total energy consumption for the current day and another to display historical data on hourly energy consumption for the current day.
+Let&#39;s move on to configuring the "Energy Meter" state.
+We will add two widgets: one to display the total energy consumption for the current day and another to display historical data on hourly energy consumption.

 ### Current power consumption

-To display power consumption, use the "Power consumption card" widget from the "Industrial widgets" bundle:
+To display total power consumption, use the "Power consumption card" widget from the "Industrial widgets" bundle:

 {% include images-gallery.html imageCollection="power-consumption-card-1" showListImageTitles="true" %}

 ### Power consumption chart

-To display historical data on hourly energy consumption, we will add the "Range chart" widget.
+To display historical data on power consumption, we will add the "Range chart" widget.
 The unique feature of this widget is that changes in data values on the graph are visualized using configurable color ranges.

 {% include images-gallery.html imageCollection="power-consumption-range-chart-1" showListImageTitles="true" %}

-Now you can monitor the total energy consumption for the current day and track historical data on hourly energy consumption for the current day.
+Now you can monitor the total energy consumption for the current day and track historical data on hourly energy consumption.

 {% include images-gallery.html imageCollection="energy-meter-state-final" %}